ninrod/ninscratch-vim/README.md

 vi-mode
 =======
-This plugin increases `vi-like` zsh functionality.

-Use `ESC` to enter `Normal mode`.
+This plugin increases `vi-like` zsh functionality.Press `ESC` to enter normal mode.

-History
+Navigating History
 -------

 - `/`      : Search backward in history
 - `n`      : Repeat the last `/`

 Mode indicators
 ---------------

-*Normal mode* is indicated with red `<<<` mark at the right prompt, when it wasn't defined by theme.

-Vim edition
+Use a theme that defines normal mode indication for `bindkey -v`.

+Vim edition: for when things get hairy
 -----------

-- `q`   : Edit current command line in Vim
+If things get real complex, you can always edit the current command line in Vim using `K` in normal mode.

-Movement
+Movements
 --------

 - `$`   : To the end of the line